cockroachdb/docs/v20.2/follower-reads.md

 To verify that your cluster is performing follower reads:

 1. Make sure that [follower reads are enabled](#enable-disable-follower-reads).
-2. Go to the [Custom Chart Debug Page in the Admin UI](admin-ui-custom-chart-debug-page.html) and add the metric `follower_read.success_count` to the time series graph you see there.
+2. Go to the [Custom Chart Debug Page in the DB Console](ui-custom-chart-debug-page.html) and add the metric `follower_read.success_count` to the time series graph you see there.
 The number of follower reads performed by your cluster will be shown.

 ### Run queries that use follower reads